Pentagon eyes drones for Kenya to fight militants nearby

-Kenya would get eight “Raven” unmanned aerial systems - an unarmed drone that can be used to identify targets for strikes by ground forces or other aircraft.
+Kenya would get eight “Raven” unmanned aerial systems - an unarmed drone that can be use to identify targets for strikes by ground forces or other aircraft.

 “This assistance will improve the tactical effectiveness and operational reach of the Kenyan National Defense Forces engaged in CT (counter-terrorism) operations against al Shabaab in Somalia,” the newspaper quoted a Pentagon document as saying.